-It used to be that all Christians prayed from the Psalms every day.
+It used to be that praying the Psalms was something all Christians did every day.
 They did this privately and in church.
 Everyone learned to pray from the Psalms and in the process came to understand “the anatomy of the soul,” as John Calvin called it.
 But Praying the Psalms is a lost discipline today.
 Rarely is even one whole Psalm read or sung in church.

-As one example of the crisis we’re today in consider the Lament Psalms: in many church services you rarely if ever sing a lament.
+But in many church services you rarely if ever sing a lament Psalm.
 The laments are the sad songs and prayers of the Bible.
 Without them we’re likely to feel alone or guilty when we’re struggling with sadness, grief, depression, or feeling abandoned by God.
 How are people to learn how to express their pain to God and to pray through it, trusting God?

-Coinciding with my spiritual renewal that began in 2002 I have been benefiting from many ways of praying the Psalms which I’d like to share with you, but the most important thing I do with the Psalms is to pray them with Jesus.
-As I pray the Psalms I approach them as the prayers of Jesus.
+Coinciding with my spiritual renewal that began in 2002 I have been benefiting from many ways of praying the Psalms which I’d like to share with you.
+The most important way of praying the psalms is to pray them with Jesus.
 Often the Psalms reminded of Jesus’ life and words and this makes for fruitful meditation.
 The Psalms help me to learn to pray with Jesus and like Jesus; they help me to become a person after God’s own heart in the midst of my daily life.

 Jesus quoted from the Psalms numerous times.
 Clearly he had spent a lot of time praying through the Psalms — probably, like other Jews in his day, this is how he learned to pray.
 Jesus lived the Psalms.
 Often he identified his life experiences in those of the Psalmist.